 • Assemblies give pupils an opportunity to explore aspects of

 SMSC such as NSPCC, Red Cross, Fire Fighters programme and nurse ambassadors

-• We are currently are a Rights Respecting Level 1 school
+• We are currently are a Rights Respecting Level 1 school and a Headstart school.

 At St Clare’s we follow the Cornerstones Curriculum.
 This gives children the knowledge, skills and understanding that they need to stay healthy and safe, develop worthwhile relationships, respect differences, develop independence and responsibility, and make the most of their own abilities and those of others.
 It is very closely linked with Every Child Matters, and encompasses our work within Citizenship, PSHE planning and towards National Healthy Schools Status.

 We have a comprehensive scheme of work called Jigsaw which is delivered each week.
 Please use the link to see the long term plans for each year group.